This post is also available in: English Français (French)

 Regarding the transportation accessibility, can my future trucks come easily to collect the harvest and bring it to my customers ?

 The lowland location can be closer to your customers (supermarkets, restaurants…) but if you have agronomic issues to grow due to the extreme climate conditions: it will affect negatively your yield and crops quality.
 Moreover, you will have to invest more in equipment and energy (cooling system for example) impacting your operational costs ↗ and profitability ↘.

-“In Malaysia, one of the best grower leading the hydroponic lettuce market had invested 2 or 3x more per square meter on his new greenhouses to be able to build a special steel structure on top of the mountain to benefit of the highlands climate conditions and market proximity closer to the big city Kuala Lumpur.
-The hydroponic system (NFT) was on top of it 25m above the ground !
-“Corenthin (Félix) Chassouant
+“In Malaysia, one of the best grower leading the hydroponic lettuce market had invested 2 or 3x more per square meter on his new mid-tech greenhouses building a special steel structure on top of the mountain to benefit of the highlands climate conditions and market proximity closer to the big city Kuala Lumpur.
+The hydroponic system (NFT) was on top of it 25m above the ground !”Corenthin (Félix) Chassouant

 Under Nordic conditions, a big part of your operational cost will be linked to the heating system.
 You need to find the best location to be able to get a sufficient amount of light (Southern site exposed) with the possibility to build your insulated technical area on the Northern part of your greenhouse.

 What is more, you will need to analyse the best source of energy available and which heating system will be the most efficient in your case: natural gaz, propane, biomass or even electrical furnaces ?
 It will also depend “of course” of the cost that you will pay at your location.